rander38/Remote-Sensing-Indices-Derivation-Tool/README.md

   Yarbrough, L. D., Navulur, K., & Ravi, R. (2014).
 Presentation of the Kauth–Thomas transform for WorldView-2 reflectance data.
 Remote Sensing Letters, 5(2), 131–138. doi:10.1080/2150704X.2014.885148

   Zhang, X. Z. X., Schaaf, C. B., Friedl, M. a., Strahler, a.
 H., Gao, F. G. F., & Hodges, J. C. F. (2002).
 MODIS tasseled cap transformation and its utility.
 IEEE International Geoscience and Remote Sensing Symposium, 2(C), 1063–1065. doi:10.1109/IGARSS.2002.1025776

+### License

+The MIT License (MIT)

+Copyright (c) 2015 Ryan Anderson

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+1. You MAY NOT sell any application that you derive from the code in this repository without specific written permission from Ryan Anderson.

+2. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.